 Of course.
 At WGI we are paying close attention to how autonomous car, shuttle and bus trials are evolving.
 Just last week, the American Automobile Association (AAA) produced a report on automated braking and pedestrian detection.
 The results were alarming: test vehicles struck the robotic dummy pedestrians that were crossing the road 60 percent of the time.
 For smaller dummies representing children the results were worse.
 A collision occurred almost 90% of the time.
 We have a long way to go, suggesting that transit models with on-board operators will still be needed.

 Can you tell me more about how the needs of disabled citizens and those who are wheelchair bound are being accommodated?

 In the low-speed electric, autonomous vehicle world, wheelchair accessibility is a prominent goal for all vehicles.
 Likewise, any mobility hub would need to be designed for travelers of all ages and abilities.
 The National Federation for the Blind is working closely with autonomous vehicle manufacturers and ride-hail companies to ensure services and vehicles extend mobility as promised.

 Where will low income people end up livening if suburbs and urban cores are becoming more popular?
 Will there be successful city/suburban metro areas vs. undesirable metro areas?
 How will that play out across America, e.g. East Coast, West Coast, Midwest?

 This is a legitimate concern given the wealth gap between cities and suburbs (which interestingly was flipped not that long ago).
 Mobility options seem to be one of the reasons, so I think this is why there is so much attention on these new modes.
-If smaller, shared-use vehicles can mimic transit, then can we also begin to create more transit-oriented development and the potential lower costs of transportation?
+Likewise, if smaller, shared-use vehicles can mimic transit, then can we also begin to create more transit-oriented development and the potential lower costs of housing and transportation?
 There is so much unproductive land in the suburbs along corridors where people are craving neighborhood centers.
 The real question is how to make it possible.